Liu Xiening: 2020–2022: "Time to Bloom", Produce Camp 2020, Gugudan's disbandment and re-debut with BonBon Girls 303

-July 2022-present: New Journey as an Actress
+2022–present: Group disbandment and acting activities

-Two days prior to BonBon Girls 303's disbandment, the short drama "Night of Love with You" premiered on Tencent Video on July 2.
+Two days before BonBon Girls 303's disbandment, the short drama Night of Love with You premiered on Tencent Video on July 2.
 It quickly gained a lot of following, continuously placing within the top ranks of various popularity lists alongside bigger, normal-length dramas.
-On October 11, it was reported that "Night of Love with You" was the short drama with the most playback in the Q3 of 2022.
+On October 11, it was reported that Night of Love with You was the short drama with the most playback in Q3 of 2022.
 Additionally, Liu's character, Luo Qing, ranked 16 and 20 at Vlinkage's and AiMan's most popular character indexes on July 18 and 19 respectively.

-Liu wrapped filming for "Story of Kunning Palace" on September 8.

-In October, Liu filmed her cameo appearance in "Destined".

-On December 12, Liu was announced as a cast member in the drama, "Wu Geng Ji".
-She would play Bei Er, a siren.

-On December 13, Liu began filming for the variety show, "Memories Beyond Horizon".

-Liu reunited with her "Kunning Palace" co-star, actress Bai Lu, on January 4, 2023, when she filmed her cameo appearance in the latter's drama "Only for Love".

 On February 8, Liu released her first single in three years, titled "城市Lady".
 The song was part of a compilation album, which featured tracks by Liu and five other young up-and-coming artists.
 The album premiered exclusively on Soda Music streaming app.
 On February 24, Jellyfish Entertainment announced that the agency and Liu have agreed to terminate her contract.
-As of then, Liu has been managed by T Entertainment alone.
+On May 19, Liu was revealed to be part of the cast of the drama The Double, which is produced by noted screenwriter and producer Yu Zheng.
+On July 10, Liu was officially announced as a cast member in the drama Lady Revenger Returns from the Fire, which also stars actress Xu Lu.

+On August 30, Liu wrapped filming for The Double.
+A few days later on September 16, she was revealed to have guest starred in the drama The Land of Warriors, the sequel to the popular 2021 drama, Douluo Continent.